ChanceHarmon/rubik/README.md

 ## Current Tickets
   -- Create Counter Clockwise Function without using .reverse() method.<br>
   -- Streamline the SQL statements.
 Either narrowing the promise chain down to a clean Promise.all, or combining the current statements to cut down on the amount of querys to the database.<br>
   -- Get a random cube!
 Right now it currently defaults to a solved cube on load.
-It retains the moves you make via SQL, but you would have to purpoasely get yourself lost in a cube to begin to properly solve it.<br>
+It retains the moves you make via SQL, but you would have to purposely get yourself lost in a cube to begin to properly solve it.<br>
   -- Users.
 Incorporate the ability to bring up your current cube at any location, keep track of how may solves, possibly also a timer for high score purposes.<br>
-  -- Update the radio buttons.
-Remove column number options.
-Add option for 180 degree turns.<br>
+  -- Add option for 180 degree turns.<br>
   -- Eventually this needs to become a cube, not just a big grid that takes imagination and a lot of familiarity of a physical cube to figure out what all is happening as the moves are made.<br>